Buying a hearing aid

 Choose a product

-When it comes to choosing a hearing aid, our advice is to find a good provider you can trust and follow their recommendations.
-A good provider will present you with a range of solutions, possibly including hearing aids, and possibly including other hearing assistance technologies (HAT).
+Unless you opt for the OTC route, our advice is to find a good provider you can trust and follow their recommendations.
+A good provider will present you with a range of solutions, depending on your hearing loss and unique individual listening needs.
+These may possibly include prescription or OTC hearing aids, hearables and PSAPs, as well as hearing aid accessories, captioned telephones, smartphone apps, and more.

 Follow up, and follow through